WHAT IS THE APPRENTICESHIP LEVY?

 From April 2017, the landscape of the training industry changed with the introduction of the Apprenticeship Levy, the single biggest reform within the sector in recent years.

-These changes now mean the focus is moving towards the delivery of apprenticeship standards as opposed to frameworks.
-This move to apprenticeship standards will result in the delivery of more meaningful industry related qualifications and valuable, industry related skills.
+This move to apprenticeship standards is supposed to result in the delivery of more meaningful industry related qualifications and valuable, industry related skills.

 Essentially employers are now categorised as ‘Levy’ or ‘Non-levy’ payers.